fmalina/revisions-blocl/activism/economicsecosystem.md

 Any society that dissipates/pollutes its host ecosystems faster than they can regenerate/assimilate is inherently self-destructive.

 “So, let us not be afraid of the truth.
-We don’t need to avoid our reality… We don’t know whether we will survive.
+We don't need to avoid our reality… We don't know whether we will survive.
 We may.
 But if we do, it will be in an utterly different world, with almost no other living creatures to keep us company, poor food, rampant disease and a wildly uncomfortable environment”